• An appetizer• Enjoying physics• Discussions and blogs• Open issues in fundamental physics in the year

 – In the case that effects or particles or interactions beyond the standard model are observed, the strand model is in trouble.

 A longer evaluation is found in the text.
 After correction of the mistaken prediction, there is no contradiction between experiment and the strand model.
 The correspondence between the strand model and the standard model can be tested both in future experiments and through additional theoretical research.
 For example: in principle, other, so far overlooked strand configurations may also be of importance in nature; such configurations will be discussed in the text if they appear.
 Another example: no experiment has found any hint for physics beyond the standard model.
-In tabloid terms, the strand model predicts the so-called 'nightmare scenario': up to almost the Planck scale, particle physics is completely described by the standard model and by nothing else.
+In tabloid terms, the strand model predicts the so-called 'high-energy desert', also called the 'nightmare scenario': up to almost the Planck scale, particle physics is completely described by the standard model and by nothing else.

 Experiment and theory on strands – status of autumn 2014